-• The overall responsible operator had been designated for each subsystem.

-James Learn is the designated overall responsible operator for the Wiarton drinking water system.

-- Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All activities that were undertaken by uncertified persons in the DW subsystems were overseen by persons having the prescribed qualifications.
+- The overall responsible operator had been designated for each subsystem.
+James Learn is the designated overall responsible operator for the Wiarton drinking water system. - Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.

-Certification and Training

-- All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.